karavi1/Triance/README.md

 # CustomFitTracker (CFT)

-A simple application to help track your physical exercise
+An application to help track your exercise!